hanspr/mi-ide/README.md

 >(β) **Important note**
 >
->For convenience to most people, I have included in the download a compiled version of this piece of software: uchardet ( https://www.freedesktop.org/wiki/Software/uchardet/ ).
+>For convenience to most people, included in the download is a compiled version of this piece of software: uchardet ( https://www.freedesktop.org/wiki/Software/uchardet/ ).
 It is compiled for 64 bits (no 32 bit version distributed).
 >
->uchardet is not installed in all distributions by default, and I found that many distributions have a very old one.
-And there is no port in "golang" yet.
+>uchardet is not installed in all distributions by default, and some distributions have a very old one.
+And there is no port for it in pure "go" yet.
 >
 >This compiled binary is used as an external application, to detect the encoding of the file about to be opened, and then set the correct decoder and read the file into the editor.
 It was not liked with CGO, to avoid portability or compiling problems.
 >
 >Some people will not like this convenience (downloading a binary file).
-If you feel unconfortable with this, this are the alternatives:
+If you feel unconfortable, this are the alternatives:
 >
 >1.
 Start mi-ide (do not open any file so the uchardet code will not be executed) and let mi-ide download the configurations
 >    1. exit the editor